 Some insurance companies are more affordable than others.
 It helps to shop around for quotes, in order to find the best protection at the best rate.

-Choose from experiences, stable companies and compare their options before deciding.
+Choose from experienced, stable companies and compare their options before deciding.
 Some may be more flexible when it comes to pre-existing or potential diseases.

 Some insurance companies appreciate when an individual is actively working to avoid or ease their illness.
 They might be working out, and eating a healthy diet to calm their symptoms.